bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

 ![Debug in VSCode](/assets/images/debug-menu.png)

 ## Follow Best Practices, use Style Guides to help prevent bugs ##
-Your employer may have their own requiements.
+Your employer may have their own requirements.

 JavaScript
 - [Airbnb JS Style Guide](https://github.com/airbnb/javascript)